How to Frame Art

-How to Frame Art

 Canvas artworks are great as they can be framed internally using much more affordable materials so is a better value option and looks fantastic.
 You can either gallery wrap, or stretch the canvas around a timber frame.
 A gallery wrapped canvas has the artwork on the sides of the internal frame, whereas on a stretched canvas the whole piece is viewable when standing front-on.
 The sides of a stretched canvas will often be painted one colour.
 Stretched canvases can either be mounted in a deep frame or like a gallery wrap hung without an external frame.

-  Now you have all the know-how to confidently buy an unframed artwork whether it’s a painting on unstretched canvas from the Western Australian desert, or a fashion illustration on paper from inner Melbourne.
+Now you have all the know-how to confidently buy an unframed artwork, whether it’s a painting on unstretched canvas from the Western Australian desert or a street art paste-up from inner Melbourne.
 Browse new art on Bluethumb without the fear of buying something that isn’t ready to hang.